Sir Thomas Rich’s School, Gloucester (2007-14) University of Birmingham (2014-2017)…………… University of Oxford (2017-2021)

 Would love to stay in science my whole life and the dream one day is to have my own lab with my own students and research associates.
 Maybe one day!

-I guide human stem cells to make blood in a test tube
+My Work: I guide human stem cells to make blood in a test tube

 Almost all the blood in our bodies from before we are born, to the day we die, comes from blood stem cells.
 How these stem cells are made while we are developing in our mother’s womb is still not fully understood.